 Real estate capital gain tax.
-Depending on the canton where the real estate property is located, capital gains from the sale of real estate may be subject to real estate capital gain tax (and exempt from the local income tax) (see above, Share sale (corporate shareholders)).
+Depending on the canton where the real estate property is located, capital gains from the sale of real estate by (Swiss or foreign) companies are either subject to corporate income tax or a combination of corporate income tax and real estate capital gain tax(see above, Share sale (corporate shareholders)).